jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 title: "Playing with websockets in Go"
 ---

-We believe in Go language to achieve a lot in asynchronous world.
+I believe in Go language to achieve a lot in asynchronous world.
 With its system of channels, it is quite straightforward to develop a multi-threaded application.
 We decided, with [Brice Bernard](https://twitter.com/brikou2), to experiment this feature with websockets during one of our [marmelab](http://www.marmelab.com) hack day.
 Our objective: build a collaborative editing tool such as CollabEdit in Go.
 Hence GollabEdit. ;)

 We inspired ourselves from several chat application tutorials.
 Indeed, our application is pretty similar, except instead of storing an array of messages, we store a whole document.